Uh oh. What's Plan B?

 From there, though, you still have to tackle the hardest step...

-How do you get through layoffs?
+Part II: How do you get through layoffs?

-It’s better to let a portion of your staff go than to drive right off a cliff and suddenly have everyone unemployed.
+As much as you may hope to keep all of your team, it's better to let a portion of your staff go than to drive right off a cliff and suddenly have everyone unemployed.

 Cut once, cut deep, then turn the corner and don't look back

-Leading Happy Teams Through Crisis: 5 Ways to Keep Your Team Happy and Motivated in a Recession
+Part III: 5 Ways to Keep Your Team Happy and Motivated in a Recession

-Even if the country doesn’t have a recession, companies and industries can fall on their own hard times.
+Even if the country doesn't have a recession, companies and industries can fall on their own hard times.
+Fortunately, the same tactics work either way.

 Here are five ways to keep your team happy and motivated: